 - The buildings have dead ground floors without significant retail space for shops and restaurants.The small amount of retail faces away from existing buildings and won't help foot traffic to small businesses on neighboring streets.

 - The developer and the BRA do not have a comprehension transportation plan to deal with the increase in traffic.
 The light at A Street already backs up all the way to Barlow's on many nights.
 In a study done by traffic engineers hired by a developer, traffic at many street lights in Fort Point is projected to degrade to an "F" grade over the coming years.
 A St. at Congress, for example, will be in both in the morning and the evening.
+This is based on studies using the most recent data, which is from 2008.

 - There is no residential as part of this project.
 The 100 Acres plan called for a 1/3rd residential density as its objective and the current build out is way below this.
 In addition, the BRA has been blocking residential projects (for example this project on Congress St they squashed earlier this Spring).
 With a continual loss of residents and few new residential projects being allowed by the BRA, Fort Point risks becoming an office-only neighborhood.